 Chablis is a dry Chardonnay from the Chablis area in Burgundy.

-Chablis is dry, light, and crispy with a "flinty" note:
+Chablis is light, dry, and crispy:

 Plain Fish.
 Sea Bass.

-Fried Fish with French Fries.
 Fish and Chips.

 Fried Chicken with French Fries.

 |Burgundy White (France)|

 A Tulip Shaped glass is the best choice for a dry white wine.